Pulmonology is an area of medicine that focuses on the health of the respiratory system. Pulmonologists treat everything from asthma to tuberculosis.

 - obstructive sleep apnea, which causes your breathing to slow or stop entirely when you’re sleeping

-Pulmonologists can perform exams and tests to help determine a lung-related diagnosis.
-This can include a:
+Pulmonologists can use and interpret exams and tests to help determine a lung-related diagnosis.
+These may include the following:

 - CT scan to get detailed images of the bones, muscles, fat organs, and blood vessels in your chest

-- chest fluoroscopy to see how well your lungs are functioning
+- chest fluoroscopy, an X-ray test to see how well your lungs are functioning

 - chest ultrasound to examine the organs and other chest structures